thomasstrassmann/dacapo/README.md

 * As a user I can see the avatar of the profiles, so that I can personalize my own account and relate to other users, improving the UX.
 * As a user I can see my own and other profiles, so that I know who the seller is, view their instruments and activity.
 * As a user I can edit my own profile, so that I can keep my details up to date.
-* As a user I want to rate sellers as well as edit my rating so that I can voice my opinion on a shopping experience and get more intel as to how credible a seller is.
+* As a user I want to rate sellers so that I can voice my opinion on a shopping experience and get more intel as to how credible a seller is.